Code0Light1/Code0Light1/README.md

 - 👋 Hi, I’m @Code0Light1
-- 👀 I’m interested in coding and beat making
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning swift
+- 🌱 Swift and Javascript
 - 💞️ I’m looking to collaborate on iOS app developement
 - 📫 How to reach me ...